sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 * ❶ Supports autocomplete.
     * Available event codes are filtered for a keyword.
-    * Move up and down on your keyboard to select an event code, press Enter, and it is automataically completed.
+    * Move up and down on your keyboard to select an event code, press Enter, and it is automatically completed.
     * You may delete an event code, which has already been added, by pressing the backspace or clicking [x].
 * ❷ You may select an event code with a click of the mouse.